RobTillaart/AD5593R/README.md

 Full control of the registers, read the datasheet for the details.

-Might move to protected in the future.
+Will move to protected in the future.

 - **int writeRegister(uint8_t reg, uint16_t data)**
 - **uint16_t readIORegister(uint8_t reg)**